ausmarton/quantum-resilient/docs/dissertation-requirements.md

 ## Success Criteria

 ### Data Completeness
-- ✅ All 330 experiments have raw data
+- ✅ All experiments have raw data (396 total with ECDHE: 120 native + 138 minikube + 138 gcp)
 - ⚠️ All experiments need summary.json files (in progress)
 - ⚠️ All experiments need aggregated statistics